Join

 Current Ph.D. and M.A.Sc. students (UofT-affiliated)

 Send us an email with your CV and a description of your research interests.
 Please mention how your interests overlap with our past work or future direction.
 We encourage people with all educational backgrounds to apply.
-Applicants with a track-record of relevant publications are especially encouraged to apply.
+Applicants with a track record of relevant publications are especially encouraged to apply.

 Visiting Ph.D. and M.A.Sc. students

 Send us an email with your CV and a description of your research interests.
 Please mention how your interests overlap with our past work or future direction.
 We encourage people with all educational backgrounds to apply.
-Applicants with a track-record of relevant publications are especially encouraged to apply.
+Applicants with a track record of relevant publications are especially encouraged to apply.

 Current undergraduates at the University of Toronto

 Send us an email with your CV and a description of your project/research interests.
-Typically, we will expect you to have taken a Robotics, Machine Learning, or Computer Vision-related course.
+Typically, we will expect you to have taken a Robotics, machine learning, or Computer Vision-related course.
 Regardless, we encourage people with all backgrounds to apply.

 Summer opportunities for undergraduates

 There are usually a few slots for undergraduates to work with us in the summer.
 If you think you might be a good fit, please let us know.
-Note that the best route to a summer internship is through getting involved with our lab well beforehand.
+Note that the best route to a summer internship is by getting involved with our lab well beforehand.
 There are also a variety of fellowships for undergraduates that we can point you to.
 Obtaining one of these fellowships increases your chances.

 Part-time opportunities for undergraduates